Tulip-Dev/tulip/doc/developer/installation.rst

 .. _installation:

 ********************************************
-Installation instructions : Ready to compile
+Installation instructions: Ready to compile
 ********************************************

 The classic installation details are specified in the *INSTALL.[linux,mac,win]* files available in the tulip source code root directory.
 However, if you are reading this tutorial/documentation, you may be interested in using Tulip in a more advanced fashion whether by creating new perspectives, plug-ins or algorithms.
 The following instructions will help you to prepare your system by installing the Tulip program ready to be compiled and modified to your convenience.